ef-labs/vertx-jersey/README.md

 * `resources` - An array of package names to inspect for resources.
 * `features` - An array of feature classes to inject.
 For example: `"org.glassfish.jersey.jackson.JacksonFeature"`
 * `binders` - An array of HK2 binder classes to configure injection bindings.
+* `backlog_size` - An int that sets the http server backlog size.
+The default value is 10,000

 ### Examples
 #### Simple